 39 Ryan Mau

 Ryan Mau joined the Navy baseball staff as the team's pitching coach in August 2010.
-Mau, who came to the Naval Academy after five seasons at VMI, is entering his third season at Navy.
+Mau, who came to the Naval Academy after five seasons at VMI, is entering his fourth season at Navy.

-In 2012, Navy again posted a top-five strikeout total in school history with 343 and its strikeout per nine innings average of 6.9 led the conference.
+In 2012, Navy again posted a top-ten strikeout total in school history with 343 and its strikeout per nine innings average of 6.9 led the conference.
 The 259 runs yielded by the team was its second-lowest total in five seasons.

 The Navy pitching staff's performance in 2011 was undoubtedly a critical component to the team's Patriot League regular season and tournament championships and subsequent NCAA Tournament berth.
 The Mids established a program-record 423 strikeouts, which ranked as tops in the Patriot League, while their strikeouts per nine innings average (7.6) ranked 50th in the nation.
 Navy also led conference in ERA at 4.97.
 Mau also mentored three pitchers - Wes Olson, Sam Long and Johnny Schoberl - that earned All-Patriot League honors, while Ben Nelson registered the program's ninth-highest single-season strikeout total (80).